TritonDataCenter/sdc-docker/docs/api/README.md

 ### API endpoint

 Each data center is a single Docker API endpoint.
-[CloudAPI](https://apidocs.joyent.com/cloudapi/) is used as a helper to configure the client to connect to the Docker Remote API.
+[CloudAPI](https://apidocs.tritondatacenter.com/cloudapi/) is used as a helper to configure the client to connect to the Docker Remote API.
 Determining the correct CloudAPI URL depends on which data center you're connecting to.

-Joyent operates a number of data centers around the world, each has its own CloudAPI endpoint.
-Please consult the Joyent Elastic Container Service documentation for the correct URL for that service.

-Private cloud implementations will offer different CloudAPI URLs, please consult the private cloud operator for the correct URL.
+See your cloud provider's documentation or operator(s) for the CloudAPI endpoint.

 ### User accounts, authentication, and security

 User accounts in Triton require one or more SSH keys.
 The keys are used to identify and secure SSH access to containers and other resources in Triton.

 SDC Docker uses Docker's TLS authentication scheme both to identify the requesting user and secure the API endpoint.
 The SDC Docker helper script will generates a TLS certificate using your SSH key and write it to a directory in your user account.

 ### The helper script